We encourage outdoor dining areas that look good (and attract customers), function well and maintain clear and safe access for pedestrians.

 Applying for an outdoor dining approval

-Owners of food and drink premises with a street frontage can apply to Council for an outdoor dining approval under the Roads Act 1993.
+Owners of food and drink premises with a street frontage can apply with us for an outdoor dining approval under the Roads Act 1993.

 Some basic guidelines include:

-For detailed requirements refer to Council’s Outdoor Dining Policy (refer "Policy Register" and search for "Outdoor Dining").
+For detailed requirements refer to our Outdoor Dining Policy (refer "Policy Register" and search for "Outdoor Dining").

 How to apply

-You will need to submit an Outdoor Dining Application Form, accompanied by:
+You will need to submit an outdoor dining application form(PDF, 259KB), accompanied by:

-A detailed application checklist and an example of an outdoor dining area plan are included in the Outdoor Dining Application Form.
+A detailed application checklist and an example of an outdoor dining area plan are included in the application form.